CountNick/web-app-from-scratch-1920/README.md

 breadcrumb trails
 Search functionality

-# Actor diagram
+## Actor diagram

 ![actorDiagram](https://i.imgur.com/on3F5KJ.png)

-# Interaction Diagram
+## Interaction Diagram

 ![interaction](https://i.imgur.com/e0XztH0.png)

-# What does the app do?
+## Functionalities

 The app fetches data from the Rick and morty API and renders a card for every character.
 Users can click on these cards, which will lead them to a detailpage about the character.
 The detail page holds additional information like:

 * Character species
 * Which planet the character is from

+On the overview page users can also type the name of a character in a searchbox which results in a live search

 ![OVerview](https://i.imgur.com/fSGFwMp.png)
 ![Detail](https://i.imgur.com/EuPWK6m.png)

+## Acknowledgements

+* [Mohammed](https://github.com/MohamadAlGhorani) for helping me impelement the routing example:

+* [Florin Pop](https://www.florin-pop.com/blog/2019/06/vanilla-javascript-instant-search/) for the instant live search functionality

 [Rubric](https://docs.google.com/spreadsheets/d/e/2PACX-1vTjZGWGPC_RMvTMry8YW5XOM79GEIdgS7I5JlOe6OeeOUdmv7ok1s9jQhzojNE4AsyzgL-jJCbRj1LN/pubhtml?gid=0&single=true)